 If you treat millennials like older generations of employees, they’ll very likely leave – not because they aren’t capable of hard work, or feel entitled to instant C-level status.
 It’s because they’re different.
 If you can recognise those differences and learn to work with them, you’ll have a workforce with wonderful energy and passion, and the tech-savvy skills to use to your advantage.

 Millennials don’t fear change.
 Quite the opposite.
 They fear a lack of change.
-This is the generation that coined the terms #Yolo (you only live once) and #FOMO (fear of missing out).
+This is the generation that coined the terms YOLO (you only live once) and FOMO (fear of missing out).
 This means that if they don’t believe in what they’re doing, they have few compunctions against walking out the door and finding something that does engage them.

 They don’t worry about unemployment (they can always move in with their parents or start their own businesses).
 They do fear wasting precious time in jobs that don’t allow them to do their best work and pursue what they feel passionate about.
-Because of this, deciding your organization’s purpose is a huge opportunity to reach millennial employees, which is why you will find an engaging purpose at the center of strong methods for employee engagement.
+Because of this, deciding your organisation’s purpose is a huge opportunity to reach millennial employees, which is why you will find an engaging purpose at the center of strong methods for millennial employee engagement.

 By reputation, millennials are the high maintenance ‘want a trophy just for participating’ generation.
 It’s far from a fair assumption.
 Growing up in an unreliable economy, millennials understand that low starting salaries and zero job security are inevitable in most cases, and accept them as compromises necessary to follow their dreams.